amanrOnly/Movie_ticket_booking/README.md

 ## Additional Features
 - API Documentation at http://localhost:8000/docs/ or you can play around at http://localhost:8000/playground/
 - Sends Email to recepient whenever a error occurs.
-- Used pre-commit to meet coding standards
+- Used pre-commit for best coding standards.
 - Provided a elaborate ERD diagram to better understand the database.
-- Modified admin panel therefore you can manage data more intuitively.
+- Modified admin file therefore you can manage data more intuitively admin panel.

 ## Getting Started